Cristianetaniguti/Reads2Map/README.md

 By now, [GATK](https://github.com/broadinstitute/gatk), [Freebayes](https://github.com/ekg/freebayes) are included for SNP calling; [updog](https://github.com/dcgerard/updog), [polyRAD](https://github.com/lvclark/polyRAD), [SuperMASSA](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0030906) for dosage calling; and [OneMap](https://github.com/augusto-garcia/onemap), [GUSMap](https://github.com/tpbilton/GUSMap), and [MAPpoly](https://github.com/mmollina/MAPpoly) for linkage map build.

+The Reads2Map workflows perform the SNP and genotype/dosage calling for your complete data set.
+However, it builds the linkage map for only a single chromosome (reference genome is required) for each combination of software and parameters.
+The produced maps will probably still require improvements, but their characteristics will suggest which combination of SNP and genotype calling software and parameters you should use for your data.
+Once the pipeline is selected, you can input the respective VCF file in R and build the complete linkage map using OneMap or MAPpoly.
+Use [OneMap](https://statgen-esalq.github.io/tutorials/onemap/Outcrossing_Populations.html) or [MAPoly](https://rpubs.com/mmollin/tetra_mappoly_vignette) tutorials for guidance on building and improving the linkage map for the complete dataset.

 ## How to use

 Multiple systems are available to run WDL workflows such as Cromwell, miniWDL, and dxWDL.
 See further information in the [openwdl documentation](https://github.com/openwdl/wdl#execution-engines).